 With everyday kitchen activities constantly going on, you will not be able to completely alleviate condensation.
 However, you are able to reduce the amount of condensation forming in your kitchen by following these steps.

 4 ways to reduce condensation in your kitchen

 - Open the window – Enabling the hot air to escape rather than settling on the window and other cold surfaces.

 - Turn on the extractor fan – This will help to reduce the steam that forms whilst cooking.

 - Keep the kitchen door closed – When cooking or boiling the kettle, close the kitchen door so the steam cannot escape into other rooms.

 - Cover pots and pans – This will reduce the moisture that is released into the cooler air.

-If you would like to know more about reducing condensation in your kitchen or other rooms in your house, visit our condensation control page or call us free on 0808 273 2138.
+If you would like to know more about reducing condensation in your kitchen or other rooms in your house, visit our page on free ways to prevent condensation, and if they don’t get the job done you may want to take a look at our professional condensation control solutions or call us free on 0808 273 2138.